 Two Up and Two Down

 Breakfast is delivered to your cabin at an agreed time.
 We can provide home made breads, eggs, yoghurt, seasonal fruits/preserves and home made granola, tea, coffee and juice.
-Breakfast has been a highlight of many stays.
+Breakfast is simple but it has definitely been a highlight for many guests.

 What to bring

 Bring your pets.
 See our pet friendly policy here.